-2. MAIN RESULTS OF THE NATIONAL PROJECTON DIGITAL ENTERPRISES, PRODUCTION NETWORKS
+2. MAIN RESULTS OF THE NATIONAL PROJECT ON DIGITAL ENTERPRISES, PRODUCTION NETWORKS

-The results presented here have been conceived and developed in the framework of a project run in Hungary on Digital Enterprises, Production Networks (Monostori, et al., 2003), (Monostori, et al., 2002).
+The results presented here have been conceived and developed in the framework of a project run in Hungary on Digital Enterprises, Production Networks [10], [12].

 The main intention of the partners was to develop solutions which are based on novel fundamental research, but, at the same time, applicable in the industry.
 The integrative endeavour of the partners was to make all the production-related information available and manageable in a controlled, user-dependent way by the efficient use of information and communication technologies, i.e., to develop decision support systems, in order to help enterprises to cope with the problems of uncertainty and complexity, increase their efficiency, join in production networks and to improve the scope and quality of their customer relationship management.

 The partners wanted to make progress in the following - partly overlapping - directions, project clusters:

-• management and scheduling of large-scale

-- projects,

-- tele-presence and interactive multimedia,

-- monitoring of complex production structures.
+- management and scheduling of large-scale projects, - tele-presence and interactive multimedia, - monitoring of complex production structures.